shiukaheng/minGS/README.md

 It is meant for researchers who want to experiment with 3D Gaussian splatting and need a clean and easy-to-understand codebase to start from.

+# Installation
+Assuming you have CUDA SDK installed, you can view or directly run `install.sh` to install the required dependencies and compile the CUDA kernels.

 # Examples

 ## Original training pipeline